Zeeeepa/xyops/docs/api.md

 }
 ```

-In addition to the [Standard Response Format](#standard-response-format), this will include a `category` property containing the requested category defintion.
+In addition to the [Standard Response Format](#standard-response-format), this will include a `category` property containing the requested category definition.
 See [Category](data-structures.md#category) for details on category properties.

 ### create_category